-To get started, you must create an account with SEIU Member Benefits.
+To begin, go to https://freecollege.seiumb.com and click get started.
+You’ll fill out a form and then be transferred to the EGCC website.
 You must also complete the Free Application for Federal Student Aid (FAFSA), submit any documentation the FAFSA requires, and claim any award offered.

 More detailed information is on the SEIU Member Benefits website.

 - MCO does not pay for this benefit.
 The benefit works as a “last-dollar scholarship,” or grant, through Eastern Gateway Community College, that is intended to fill the gap between any federal, state or employer education grants you receive and the cost of tuition, fees and e-books for certain online degree programs at Eastern Gateway Community College.

 - Eastern Gateway Community College is a fully-accredited college.
 Any credits you earn are eligible for transfer.
 Any college you later transfer to will make a final determination as to whether they will accept the credits.

 - You must have a high school diploma or GED to participate.

 - This program can only be used to obtain an associate degree in certain fields.

 - This benefit is available to dues-paying MCO members and their immediate families (spouse, children, step-children, grandchildren, and financial dependents).
 Under no circumstances will free tuition be extended to union drop outs or other non-members.

 - Complete details are on the FAQ page.